MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

 - Policies copied from Azure Information Protection will not have the same name, they will instead be named with a prefix of **AIP_**.
 Policy names cannot be subsequently changed.

 For more information about configuring the policy settings, advanced client settings, and label settings for the Azure Information Protection unified labeling client, see [Custom configurations for the Azure Information Protection unified labeling client](./rms-client/clientv2-admin-guide-customizations.md) from the admin guide.

+> [!NOTE]
+> Azure Information Protection support for copying policies is currently in PREVIEW.
+The [Azure Preview Supplemental Terms](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) include additional legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.

 ### Clients and services that support unified labeling